The 20 Best Knobloch Syndrome Doctors Near Me in Pennsylvania, US

 Accepting New Patients

 Dr. Pavle Doroslovački is a board-certified ophthalmologist who specializes in functional and reconstructive ophthalmic plastic (oculoplastic) and orbital surgery.
 He is affiliated with UPMC Mercy and UPMC St. Margaret.
 Dr. Doroslovački completed his medical degree and residency at Johns Hopkins University School of Medicine followed by fellowships at the University of Pennsylvania Perelman School of Medicine and the University of Pittsburgh School of Medicine.
 Dr. Doroslovacki is rated as an Experienced provider by MediFind in the treatment of Knobloch Syndrome.
-His top areas of expertise are Allergic Conjunctivitis, Chalazion, Conjunctivitis (Pink Eye), and Eyelid Bump.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Allergic Conjunctivitis, Chalazion, Conjunctivitis (Pink Eye), and Eyelid Bump.
+Dr. Doroslovacki is board certified in American Board Of Ophthalmology.
+Dr. Doroslovacki is currently accepting new patients.

 Experienced in Knobloch Syndrome